Kwabena Frimpong-Boateng

-Kwabena Frimpong-Boateng (born 1949) is a Ghanaian physician and cardiothoracic surgeon who established the National Cardiothoracic Center in Accra, Ghana and the Ghana Red Cross Society.
+Kwabena Frimpong-Boateng (born 1949) is a Ghanaian physician and cardiothoracic surgeon who established the National Cardiothoracic Center in Accra, Ghana.
 He is also the president of the Ghana Heart Foundation and was the chief executive officer of Korle-Bu Teaching Hospital in Accra.

 A well-known figure in his country, Frimpong-Boateng was elected a Fellow of the Ghana Academy of Arts and Sciences in December 2002.

+Early life and education

+Prof. Frimpong-Boateng had his secondary education at Sekondi College, located in Sekondi in the Western Region of Ghana.
+He went to the University of Ghana in 1968, starting with a one-year pre-science course.
+Then in 1969, he was admitted as an undergraduate in University of Ghana Medical School.

+In 1975, he obtained an MB ChB degree from the University of Ghana Medical School.
+He was the best candidate in the final examination, becoming the winner of the Easmon Prize for being the best student in surgery.

+He served as a House Officer or Intern at the departments of medicine and surgery, in Korle Bu Teaching Hospital, and later worked as a medical officer at the Komfo Anokye Teaching Hospital in Kumasi in the Ashanti Region.

+He left for Germany in 1978 for further studies, and spent more than ten years there, first for language studies at the Goethe Institute at Radolfzell and Boppard in 1978.
+The he specialised in cardiothoracic surgery at Hannover Medical School, Germanyin Hanover from 1978 to 1988, where he earned several academic qualifications.

 Career

-Frimpong-Boateng attended Sekondi College in Ghana.
-Young Frimpong-Boateng studied physics and mathematics with the hope of becoming an engineer.
-However, he decided to pursue a career as Doctor after being offered a scholarship to study medicine in Germany.
-Prior to his birth, Frimpong-Boateng's father, Kofi Frimpong, died from heart injuries sustained from a road accident.
-Boateng's motivation therefore was to become a heart surgeon, so he could help heal people with heart related conditions.
-After finishing his post-graduate studies, he returned home and became Ghana's first locally based cardiothoracic surgeon.
+He qualified as a general, cardiothoracic and vascular surgeon.
+He subsequently worked as a consultant cardiothoracic surgeon and was one of the pioneers of the heart transplantation programme in Hannover, where he also taught both undergraduate and postgraduate Thorax, Cardio-thoracic and Vascular Surgery.

-In 1992, he set up the National Cardiothoracic Centre at Korle-Bu Teaching Hospital.
-There were no cardiothoracic surgery facilities in the country at the time, so his aim for establishing the center was to train more surgeons and provide care to patients.
+Prof. Frimpong-Boateng returned to Ghana to practice as Ghana’s first locally-based Cardiothoracic Surgeon.
+This involved setting up the National Cardiothoracic Centre at the Korle Bu Teaching Hospital in 1992, as there were no cardiothoracic surgery facilities in the country at the time.

 He joined the University of Ghana Medical School as a lecturer in 2000 and got promoted to associate professor same year.
 He was made a full professor in 2002.
 He also served as head of the department of surgery at the school, prior to his appointment as the chief executive officer of the Korle-Bu Teaching Hospital in 2002.
 He was elected to the Ghana Academy of Arts and Sciences in December 2002 and gave his inaugural lecture the following year.
 Frimpong-Boateng also runs a charitable foundation, the Ghana Heart Foundation, which is responsible for paying for heart surgeries for poor patients with support from his donors.